 Most people who tried this particular approach shoe to be very comfortable overall, if slightly on the heavier side.
 The mid-rise design makes it a great choice for those who have less than stable ankles, or situations where ankle support is an important factor, such as boulder fields or unconsolidated sand or dirt.

-For the most part, the stability and support of this particular approach shoe is focused on the heel and ankle area.
+For the most part, the stability and support of this particular approach shoe are focused on the heel and ankle area.
 It is designed to keep the ankle, foot, and lower leg aligned properly to get the job done in the most efficient manner.
 The shoes are also capable of aiding in the carrying of heavier loads based on the shoe’s ability to evening distribute the weight over the length of the shoe.

 About 75% of the customers indicated that the overall fit of these approach shoes was what they expected, and about a quarter of the people indicated that the shoes were entirely too small for comfort.

 If you want an approach shoe that is strong enough to give you the support you need for weaker ankles, and still be relatively comfortable in a wide range of situations, this shoe from Five Ten is definitely worth a close look.
 We certainly would have liked a longer lasting sole portion, but if you don’t mind a little shoe repair from time to time, these shoes should serve you quite well.